siddhartha-gadgil/DeptWeb/degprog-intphd.md

 * __PLEASE NOTE:__ You will not see the Int.
-Ph.D. programme in the Mathematical Sciences listed in any of the eligibility-criteria tables in any of the documents posted at the JAM 2016 website!
+Ph.D. programme in the Mathematical Sciences listed in any of the eligibility-criteria tables in any of the documents posted at the [JAM 2017 website](http://jam.iitd.ac.in/)!
 Instead please read the following points.

 * Aspirants for the Int.
 Ph.D. in the Mathematical Sciences must write the JAM